JimmyRespawn/PassionNano/productblog/content/docs/iptv/updatelog.md

 IPTV Fluent is constantly receiving updates and in active development right now.

-## v1.0.51
+## v1.0.52

 Release date: TBD

 - Feature: Debugger for failing to grab a list or play a channel
 - Pro Feature: Backup and restore the app data in local file

+## v1.0.51

+Release date: June 2026

-- Pro Feature: Local server mode - merge multiple online playlists and testing the availability of channels.
+- Pro Feature: Shared playlist mode - merge multiple online playlists and testing the availability of channels.
 Output as m3u link at local network for other device usage

 ## v1.0.50